 Databricks Runtime for Machine Learning (Databricks Runtime ML) provides a ready-to-go environment for machine learning and data science.
 It contains multiple popular libraries, including TensorFlow, PyTorch, Keras, and XGBoost.
 It also supports distributed training using Horovod.

 Databricks Runtime ML lets you start a Databricks cluster with all of the libraries required for distributed training.
 It ensures the compatibility of the libraries included on the cluster (between TensorFlow and CUDA / cuDNN, for example) and substantially speeds up cluster start-up.

 If you require HIPAA compliance, refer to HIPAA-Compliant Deployment.

-Library utilities are not available in Databricks Runtime 5.5 ML and below.
+Library utilities are not available in Databricks Runtime ML.

 Databricks Runtime ML is built on Databricks Runtime.
 For example, Databricks Runtime 5.0 ML is built on Databricks Runtime 5.0.
 The libraries included in the base Databricks Runtime are listed in the Databricks Runtime Release Notes.

 The Databricks Runtime ML includes a variety of popular ML libraries.
 The libraries are updated periodically to include new features and fixes.

 Databricks has designated a subset of the supported libraries as top-tier libraries.
 For these libraries, Databricks provides a faster update cadence, updating to the latest upstream package releases with each runtime release (barring dependency conflicts).
 Databricks also provides advanced support, testing, and embedded optimizations for top-tier libraries.

 For a full list of top-tier and other provided libraries, see the following articles for each available runtime: